nextapps-de/flexsearch/doc/resolver.md

 // 2. apply and chain resolver operations const raw3 = raw1.and(raw2, /* ... */);
+// raw1 has changed, raw2 is same, raw3 refers to raw1
-// you can access the aggregated result by raw3.result console.log("The aggregated result is:", raw3.result)
+// you can access the raw result by console.log("The aggregated result is:", raw3.result)
 // apply further operations ...